Danair

-Danair A/S was an airline in Denmark, headquartered in Kastrup, Tårnby Municipality.
+Danair A/S was a consortium airline in Denmark, established in April 1971 and headquartered in Kastrup, Tårnby Municipality.

 History

-It was a joint venture between Scandinavian Airlines System (51% ownership), Maersk Air (34%) and Cimber Air.
-The three companies marketed all domestic flights from the cooperation started in 1971 until the liberalization of the airline market in the European Union in 1995.
+It was a joint venture between Scandinavian Airlines System (57% ownership), Maersk Air (38%) and Cimber Air (5%).
+The three airlines marketed all domestic flights with this name from November 1, 1971, until the liberalization of the airline market in the European Union in 1995.

-SAS flew the routes from Copenhagen Airport to Aalborg, Aarhus and Karup, as well as the Greenland airports of Kangerlussuaq and Narsarsuaq.
+SAS flew the routes from Copenhagen Airport to Aalborg, Aarhus and Karup, as well as to the Greenland airports of Kangerlussuaq and Narsarsuaq.
 Maersk Air flew the routes to Billund, Rønne, Esbjerg, Vojens and Odense.
 Cimber Air flew the routes to Sønderborg.